Best Monitor for Eye Strain in 2026

 Quick Answer

-The ASUS ProArt PA278CGV is the best monitor for eye strain for most desk workers — flicker-free backlight, hardware-level low blue light, factory-calibrated color accuracy, and an IPS panel that maintains consistent image quality across the viewing angles that shift naturally during a long workday.
-For a budget option that prioritizes the same anti-fatigue technologies, the BenQ GW2780 delivers TÜV Rheinland-certified eye care at under $200.
+The ASUS ProArt PA278CGV is the best monitor for eye strain for most desk workers — TÜV Rheinland certified flicker-free and hardware low blue light, factory-calibrated color accuracy, and an IPS panel that maintains consistent image quality across the viewing angles that shift naturally during a long workday.
+For a budget option that prioritizes the same anti-fatigue technologies, the BenQ GW2790 delivers TÜV Rheinland-certified eye care at under $200.
+For maximum pixel density and text sharpness, the LG 27UP850N-W delivers 4K at 163 PPI.
+For compact desk setups, the Dell UltraSharp U2422H offers hardware low blue light with Dell’s quality.
+Remote workers who need eye care on the go should look at the ASUS ZenScreen MB249C.

 What Actually Causes Eye Strain From Monitors